spcl/dace-vscode/README.md

 ## SDFG Optimization / Transformations

-With the SDFG Editor, data-centric applications can be optimized with a simple, click-based, interactive process using transformations.
+With the SDFG Editor, data-centric applications can be optimized interactively using transformations.

 - A set of applicable performance optimizing transformations is shown in a sorted list in the side panel for each valid SDFG program.